ArchitGadkari/CLI-task-tracker-app/README.md

 💾 Data Storage

 This application is file-based.
 All your tasks are saved in a file named tasks_data.json created in the same directory as the script.
 You can back up this file to save your tasks.

+-> This project is a made as a solution for https://roadmap.sh/projects/task-tracker